 Pick and roughly chop the mint leaves.
 Add the roasted veggies, lemon zest, a drizzle of olive oil and the mint (reserve a little for garnish!) to the pearl couscous in the bowl.
 Season to taste with salt and pepper.

-Divide the beetroot and mint pearl couscous between plates.
-Top with the salmon.
-Drizzle with the lemon yoghurt and serve any remaining lemon wedges on the side.
-Sprinkle with the reserved mint.
+Divide the pearl couscous salad and salmon between plates.
+Drizzle with the lemon yoghurt and sprinkle with the reserved mint.
+Serve with any remaining lemon wedges.
 TIP: For the low-calorie option, serve with 3/4 of the lemon yoghurt.